 This handbook contains information that will assist you in working with the school staff to ensure your child will have a successful school year.
 Please review this with your child and keep it for future reference.
-If you have any questions, please feel free to call your child's teacher or the Elementary Principal at 507-684-3181.

-NRHEG Elementary School
+NRHEG Elementary School Belief Statement

-Belief Statement